iluwatar/java-design-patterns/acyclic-visitor/README.md

 }
 ```

-Next we introduce the `ModemVisitor` hierarchy.
+Next, we introduce the `ModemVisitor` hierarchy.

 ```java
 public interface ModemVisitor {